notweerdmonk/notweerdmonk.github.io/items/bytebanditsctf2020_autobot_01/bytebanditsctf2020_autobot_01.md

 ##### Epilogue

 This concludes the first part.
-It takes quite some effort to find the `main` function from a binary stripped off symbols.
+It takes quite some effort to find the `main` function in a binary which is stripped off the symbols.
 There are tools that make it easier.
-On rainydays one may benefit from this [GDB script](https://github.com/notweerdmonk/notweerdmonk.github.io/blob/main/items/bytebanditsctf2020_autobot_01/programs/find_main.py).
+On some rainydays one may benefit from this [GDB script](https://github.com/notweerdmonk/notweerdmonk.github.io/blob/main/items/bytebanditsctf2020_autobot_01/programs/find_main.py).

 ***